-Given the proprietary nature of the CSR and ESG measurement models and the varying degree of transparency in the methodology and proportional weighting, a multitude of relative rankings may exist in any comparison of firms A, B and C. However, Gioia and Corley's (2002: 109) defense of the ranking of business schools that "competition improves the breed", is also a justification for the benchmarking of ESG performance efforts which enables stakeholders to monitor a firm's yearover-year progress against its own results and against those of other firms, also applying a simple, more systematic approach to provide a better balance than only relying on highly publicized incidents to form opinions (Graafland et al., 2004).
+Given the proprietary nature of the CSR and ESG measurement models and the varying degree of transparency in the methodology and proportional weighting, a multitude of relative rankings may exist in any comparison of firms A-C. However, Gioia and Corley's (2002, p.
+109) defense of the ranking of business schools that "competition improves the breed", is also a justification for the benchmarking of ESG performance efforts which enables stakeholders to monitor a firm's year-over-year progress against its own results and against those of other firms, also applying a capabilities and sustainable business development simple, more systematic approach to provide a better balance than only relying on Sustainability highly publicized incidents to form opinions (Graafland et al., 2004).